Shironex/gh-labels-cli/README.md

 # Get all labels from a repository in JSON format
 gh-labels get-labels -t "your_github_token"

+# Delete labels from a repository
+gh-labels delete-labels -t "your_github_token"

 # Display help information
 gh-labels help
 ```